AzmiTammam/HUNGER-ROAD/README.md

-# Getting Started with Create React App
+# SAVE LIFE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [React](https://reactjs.org/), And many other technologies.

+The project was developed by [Azmi Al-Tammam](https://twitter.com/azzmmii)
 ## Available Scripts

 In the project directory, you can run: